MicrosoftDocs/cpp-docs/docs/overview/overview-of-cpp-development.md

 ---
 # Overview of C++ development in Visual Studio

 As part of the Visual Studio Integrated Development Environment (IDE), Microsoft C++ (MSVC) shares many windows and tools in common with other languages.
 Many of those, including **Solution Explorer**, the code editor, and the debugger, are documented under [Visual Studio IDE](/visualstudio/get-started/visual-studio-ide).
-Often, a shared tool or window has a slightly different set of features for C++ than for the .NET languages or JavaScript.
+Often, a shared tool or window has a slightly different set of features for C++ than for other languages.
 A few windows or tools are only available in Visual Studio Professional or Visual Studio Enterprise editions.

 In addition to shared tools in the Visual Studio IDE, MSVC has several tools specifically for native code development.
 These tools are also listed in this article.
 For a list of which tools are available in each edition of Visual Studio, see [C++ Tools and Features in Visual Studio Editions](visual-cpp-tools-and-features-in-visual-studio-editions.md).

 ## Create projects

-A *project* is basically a set of source code files and resources such as images or data files that are built into an executable file.
+A *project* is basically a set of source code files and resources such as images or data files that are built into an executable program or library.

-Visual Studio provides support for any build system or custom build tools that you wish to use, with full support for IntelliSense, browsing and debugging:
+Visual Studio provides support for any project system or custom build tools that you wish to use, with full support for IntelliSense, browsing and debugging:

-- **MSBuild** is the native build system for Visual Studio.
+- **MSBuild** is the native project system for Visual Studio.
 When you select **File** > **New** > **Project** from the main menu, you see many kinds of MSBuild *project templates* that get you started quickly developing different kinds of C++ applications.

 ::: moniker range="vs-2019"